johnwilsoniv/FaceMirror/S1 Face Mirror/README.md

-# Face Mirror - Video Processing for Facial Asymmetry Analysis
+# S1 Face Mirror

-This application processes facial assessment videos to create mirror-image visualizations for analyzing facial symmetry, with integrated facial action unit (AU) extraction.
-It automatically detects facial landmarks, creates mirrored videos, and extracts quantitative AU data in a single streamlined workflow.
+**Automated facial action unit (AU) extraction tool for behavioral research.**

+S1 Face Mirror is a high-performance video processing tool that automatically detects faces, creates left/right hemisphere mirrored videos, and extracts 18 facial action units using OpenFace 3.0.
+Optimized for Apple Silicon, NVIDIA CUDA, and Intel CPUs.

 ## What Does This Do?